atunanggara/blog/_pages/about.md

 permalink: /about/
 ---

-Hi my name is Atun Anggara and welcome to my professional blog!
-I am a data scientist with experience in NLP, statistics, and various machine learning methods.
+Hi and welcome to my professional blog!
+My name is Atun Anggara and I am a data scientist with experience in NLP, statistics, and various machine learning methods.

 I got interested in data science after receiving my Ph.D. in the [computational chemical engineering catalysis area](https://scholar.google.com/citations?user=PyTERHUAAAAJ&hl=en) and doing my post-doc in the First Year of Studies program at the [University of Notre Dame](www.nd.edu).